 Applying Growth Hacking to Content Marketing

-When you started creating your Content Marketing strategy before you even begun to produce content, what goals did you came up with for creating content?
+When you started creating your Content Marketing strategy before you even began to produce content, what goals did you come up with for creating content?
 Did you want to do more than just gather some vanity metrics?